melvinchng/business-jekyll-theme/README.md

 - It's Free!

 ## Note
-I removed certain features from the original theme packages as it is not mobile friendly and we do not really need it.
+I removed certain features from the original theme packages as we do not really need it.
+I modified the original source code slightly to make it more mobile friendly and reusable.

 ## Installation
 1. For first time user, you have to install Ruby and Rails.
 If you do not have Ruby on Rails installed, you may follow [this tutorial](http://melvinchng.github.io/rails/RubyOnRailsInstallation.html) that I wrote for Windows, Linux, and MacOS (installation videos are included).